 Learning through play is one of the key principles of Early Years education and we embrace this fully whilst providing structure and content through teacher lead activities and interventions.
 Have a look at our Willow class page in our ‘Classes’ section of the website to see lots of our learning in action!

-Teaching Phonics and Reading
+Teaching Phonics and Early Reading

 Here at Vernham Dean we use Letters and Sounds to teach phonics.